best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 This information should be in a cell in column A, above the table so users come across it before getting to the data.

 ### Adding freeze panes
 We advise you to avoid adding freeze panes.
-They may fail accessibility [guideline 2.4 navigable](https://www.w3.org/TR/WCAG21/#navigable) as they can make it difficult for screen reader users to find the top left edge of a worksheet which is key to navigation.
+They may fail accessibility [guideline 2.4 navigable](https://www.w3.org/TR/WCAG21/#navigable) as they can make it difficult for screen reader users to find the top left edge of a worksheet, which is key to navigation.

 If you do leave freeze panes active it is best practice to inform users and give a instructions for how to turn them off.
 For example: "Freeze panes are turned on.
 To turn off freeze panes select the 'View' ribbon then 'Freeze Panes' then 'Unfreeze Panes' or use [Alt W, F]".
 As with filters, this information should be in a cell in column A, above the table so users come across it before getting to the data.

-Be aware that if you save your spreadsheet in the ODS open format (which we advise you to do) freeze panes will disappear.
+Be aware that if you save your spreadsheet in the Open Document Spreadsheet (ODS) format (which we advise you to do) freeze panes will disappear.

 ### Adding alt text to tables
 In Excel, you can add alternative text to your table by right clicking anywhere in the table and selecting ‘Table’ and ‘Alternative text’.
 However, if your tables are marked up correctly it is not necessary to do this to pass the accessibility guidelines.

 Be aware that despite this, newer versions of Excel have a built-in accessibility checker which may bring up tables without alt text as a fail.
 You don’t need to worry about this.

-If you save your spreadsheet in the Open Document Spreadsheet (ODS) format (which we advise you to do) alternative text for tables will disappear – but this does not matter as it is not needed to pass the accessibility guidelines.
+If you save your spreadsheet in the ODS format (which we advise you to do) alternative text for tables will disappear – but this does not matter as it is not needed to pass the accessibility guidelines.

 Note: it is necessary to provide alternative text for images and charts and this does not disappear when you save in the ODS format.

 ## Cells with no data

-### Accessibility and usability
+### Accessibility and usability for cells with no data
 When cells with no data are left blank it can cause confusion for users of assistive technology because it makes it difficult for them to work out where the table starts and ends.
 Therefore, blank cells could be considered a fail of accessibility [success criterion 1.3.1 info and relationships](https://www.w3.org/TR/WCAG21/#info-and-relationships) and [guideline 2.4 navigable](https://www.w3.org/TR/WCAG21/#navigable).

 However, we are carrying out research into this, it may be the case that as long as a table is marked up correctly, blank cells within a table do not cause a problem for navigation with assistive technology.

-In terms of usability, blank cells do not tell a user why there is no data in the cell - a user might assume the data value is zero when this is not the case.
+In terms of usability, blank cells do not tell a user why there is no data in the cell - a user might incorrectly assume the data value is zero or that there has been a mistake and data is missing.

 Therefore our current advice for cells with no data is to give users information about why there is no data, without using symbols like full stops (..) or dashes (-).
 Instead, cells with no data should be marked up descriptively (more information on the use of symbols can be found in the 'Symbols, footnotes and codes' section).